mawngo/go-batch/README.md

 ### Context and Cancellation

-This library provides both non-context `XXX` and context `XXXContext` variants.
-However, it is recommended to use context variants, as non-context variants can block indefinitely (except for `Close`)

 Cancelling the context only affects the item that is waiting to be added to the batch (for example, when the waiting batch is full and all batch processing threads are busy), there is no way to cancel the item that is already added to the batch.